PetraProver/PetraVM/prover/README.md

      - Format: [Address]
      - Connected through `vrom_addr_space_channel`
 3. **Instruction Tables**
-   - Tables for all supported instructions (LDI, ADD, AND, OR, XOR, etc.)
+   - Tables for all supported instructions (LDI, ADD, ADDI, AND, OR, XOR, etc.)
    - Each table implements the corresponding instruction's semantics

 ### Channels